3xp1o1t/3xp1o1t_dot_files/README.md

 - 👋 Hi, I’m @3xp1o1t
 - 👀 I’m interested in code anything that i want :p.
-- 🌱 I’m currently learning game development with UE4 and Cpp.
+- 🌱 I’m currently learning whatever i found.
 - 💞️ I’m looking to collaborate on any kind of project.
 - 📫 How to reach me, track my ip if you can :p.